 - On stormy and windy days, camels close these inner eyelids to protect their eyes from sand.

 - Camels have thick, shaggy fur of light brown to dark brown color.

-- In summer, the fur color becomes lighten which reflect sunlight and act as an insulator to protect the body from overheating.
+- In summer, the fur color lightens which reflects sunlight and acts as an insulator to protect the body from overheating.

-- Fur is also a mean of water conservation as camels with fur sweat about 50% less than shaved camels.
+- Fur is also a means of water conservation as camels with fur sweat about 50% less than shaved camels.

-- Fur also keep their body warm in cold seasons.
+- Fur also keeps their body warm in cold climatic conditions.